nathansam/CircadianTools/README.md

 # CircadianTools
 A Collection of Tools for Detecting Rhythmic Genes
 ## Overview
-Allows Cosinor Models and Turning Point Analysis to be easily carried out on transcrptomics data.
+Allows Cosinor Models and Turning Point Analysis to be easily carried out on transcriptomics data.

 ## Cosinor Plotting
 ![](cosinorex.png)